dcbell/ps-snipetransfer/README.md

 * Initialize-SnipeConnection - Set connection variables for other modules.
 * New-SnipeTransferAll - Transfer all assets and accessories from one user to another.
 * New-SnipeTransfer - Transfer an asset or accessory from one user, location, or asset to another.
 * New-SnipeCheckout - Check out an asset or accessory.
+Intended to be used by the Transfer functions, but you can also use it directly.
 * New-SnipeCheckin - Check in an asset or accessory.
+Intended to be used by the Transfer functions, but you can also use it directly.

 ## Help